 And there’s nothing to be done

 A man, blind-folded, head downcast, stands bound to a wooden pole.
 His white clothes, despite tears and rips, seem to emit light; although the man’s off-kilter posture signifies defeat, he is yet heroic, an Alter Christus—another Christ.
 On the ground in front of him is a corpse, contorted, the spine twisted, arms and legs sprawled in opposite directions.
 His grotesque face looks out at us through obscured eyes as blood and brain matter ooze out of his skull and pool around his head.
 Seconds ago this man was alive.
-Further off, to our hero’s left, other men, doubled-over and on their knees, are similarly secured to wooden stakes.
+Further off, to our hero’s left, other men, doubled over and on their knees, are similarly secured to wooden stakes.
 To his right we see the cause of the carnage: a neat line of soldiers aim rifles at the men, the muzzle of their weapons disappearing behind our hero’s hip.
 But the rest of the gun is not left to our imagination.
 Suddenly—and in such an obvious position that we wonder how we did not see them before—the barrel of three rifles appear from the right edge of the picture, aimed at our messianic hero.
 Not only is he about to die, but his executioners are everywhere.
 As the caption of the picture tells us, “Y no hay remedio” (And there’s nothing to be done).

 Francisco Goya created the aquatint series The Disasters of War from 1810 to 1820.
 The eighty-two images add up to a visual indictment of and protest against the French occupation of Spain by Napoleon Bonaparte.
 The French Emperor had seized control of the country in 1807 after he tricked the king of Spain, Charles IV, into allowing Napoleon’s troops to pass its border, under the pretext of helping Charles invade Portugal.
 He did not.
 Instead, he usurped the throne and installed his brother, Joseph Bonaparte, as ruler of Spain.
-Soon, a bloody uprising, occurred, in which countless Spaniards were slaughtered in Spain’s cities and countryside.
+Soon, a bloody uprising occurred, in which countless Spaniards were slaughtered in Spain’s cities and countryside.
 Although Spain eventually expelled the French in 1814 following the Peninsular War (1807-1814), the military conflict was a long and gruesome ordeal for both nations.
 Throughout the entire time, Goya worked as a court artist for Joseph Bonaparte, though he would later deny any involvement with the French “intruder king.”

 Goya created his Disasters of War series by using the techniques of etching and drypoint.
 Goya was able to use this technique to create nuanced shades of light and dark that capture the powerful emotional intensity of the horrific scenes in the Disasters of War.

 The first step was to etch the plate.
-This was done by covering a copper plate with wax and then scratching lines into the wax with a stylus (a sharp needle-like implement) thus exposed the metal.
+This was done by covering a copper plate with wax and then scratching lines into the wax with a stylus (a sharp needle-like implement), which thus exposed the metal.
 The plate was then placed in an acid bath.
 The acid bit into the metal where it was exposed (the rest of the plate was protected by the wax).
 Next the acid was washed from the plate and the plate was heated so the wax softened and could be wiped away.
 The plate then had soft, even, recessed lines etched by the acid where Goya had drawn into the wax.

 The next step, drypoint, created lines by a different method.
 Here Goya scratched directly into the surface of the plate with a stylus.
 This resulted in a less even line since each scratch left a small ragged ridge on either side of the line.
 These minute ridges catch the ink and create a soft distinctive line when printed.
 However, because these ridges are delicate and are crushed by repeatedly being run through a press, the earliest prints in a series are generally more highly valued.